-F.1 grayTRCTag
+F.1 Monochrome profiles

-The mathematical model represented by the data in a grayTRCTag is:
+The mathematical model represented by this data is:

 This represents a simple tone reproduction curve adequate for most monochrome input devices.
 The connection values in this equation should represent the achromatic channel of the profile connection space in the range of 0 to 1,0 where 0 represents black and 1,0 represents white.
-The CIEXYZ or L\a\b\ PCS value is derived by multiplying the D50 white point by the normalized TRC value between 0 and 1,0.
+The CIEXYZ PCS value is derived by multiplying the D50 white point by the normalized TRC value between 0 and 1,0.
 If the inverse of this is desired, then the following equation is used:

-$$device = grayTRC^{-1}[connection]$$ (F.2)
+$$device = grayTRC^{-1}[connection]$$ F-2